-Transcat, Inc. has increased its earnings per share (EPS) by an average of 14% a year, over the last three years (using a line of best fit).
-It achieved revenue growth of 6.6% over the last year.
+On average over the last three years, Transcat, Inc. has grown earnings per share (EPS) by 22% each year (using a line of best fit).
+Its revenue is up 8.2% over last year.

 Has Transcat, Inc. Been A Good Investment?

-Boasting a total shareholder return of 111% over three years, Transcat, Inc. has done well by shareholders.
+I think that the total shareholder return of 158%, over three years, would leave most Transcat, Inc. shareholders smiling.
 So they may not be at all concerned if the CEO were to be paid more than is normal for companies around the same size.

 Lee Rudow is paid around what is normal the leaders of comparable size companies.